jhwhenry/cpd/IKC_Premium_Installation_520.md

 --components=${COMPONENTS}
 ```

-## Create the appropriate db2u-product-cm ConfigMap for using the elevated privilege
+## Create the appropriate db2u-product-cm ConfigMap for using the limited privilege

 ```
 oc apply -f - <<EOF